vertolab/miracle/README.md

 4. Once the Miracle Alexa Skill is enabled, Select **OK**.
 ![image](https://raw.githubusercontent.com/vertolab/miracle/master/resources/guide_screenshots/30.png)
 5. Ask your Alexa-enabled device to pair with your Kodi: **"Alexa, ask Miracle Kodi to pair with code XXXX XXXX"** (replace XXXX XXXX with the code that appears in the dialog).
+    1. Your pairing code should contain 8 digits.
+See the marked frame in the following screenshot:
 ![image](https://raw.githubusercontent.com/vertolab/miracle/master/resources/guide_screenshots/31.png)
 6. Wait for Alexa notification of success.
 7. Select **OK**